 Halawa Valley Molokai Hike and Cultural Experience

-This exchange of breath is referred to as honi and it’s a Polynesian greeting in where two people press their foreheads together and inhale at the same time.
-The greeting is considered an honor as it represents the exchange of ‘ha’–the breath of life, and spiritual power between two people.
+This exchange of breath is referred to as honi, and it’s a Polynesian greeting in which two people press their foreheads together and inhale at the same time.
+The greeting is considered an honor as it represents the exchange of ‘ha’–the breath of life and spiritual power between two people.

 The Significance of Ha in Hawaii